Video Format War VHS vs Betamax?

 Store your Betamax and VHS vertically to eliminate the risk of warping or cracking.

-Keeping your home movies and classic cinematic movies is a good idea if they hold value to you and your family.
+Keeping your home movies and classic cinematic movies is a good idea if they hold value for you and your family.

 How Much Did The First Betamax Cost?

-When Betamax was first released in 1975 to households worldwide, no one could believe the price tag.
+When Betamax was first released 1975 to households worldwide, no one could believe the price tag.

 Only the elite could afford Betamax machines, and if you owned one, you were sure to be somebody in your community.